sarken/docs/front_end_coding/index.markdown

 * [Em Scale](em-scale)
 * [Accessibility Statement](accessibility-statement)

+#### Classes

+Classes are how we describe and document our data, so it's very important to use them consistently and accurately.

+* Taxonomy
+* Supertypes
+* Types
+* Modifiers

 #### Patterns

 Design patterns are a major part of how we code things.
 While not every new feature will fit an existing pattern, we strive to reuse as much XHTML and CSS as possible.